i-MSCP/plugins/incubator/PhpSwitcher/README.md

 **Note:** If you need more modules, you must tune the configuration options and install needed libraries.

+#### Compilation and installation

+	# make
+	# make install

-### Registration
+### Registration through PhpSwitcher

 	# Login into the panel as administrator and go to the PhpSwitcher interface
-	# Create new PHP version with the following parameters:
+	# Create a new PHP version with the following parameters:
 		- Name: PHP5.3 (Fcgid)
-		- PHP binary path: /opt/php/5.3/bin/php-cgi
+		- PHP binary path: /opt/php-fcgid/5.3/bin/php-cgi
 		- PHP configuration path: /var/www/fcgi

 Once it's done and if all goes well, your customers should be able to switch to this new PHP version using their own PhpSwitcher interface, which is available in the 'Domains' section.

-#### Compilation and installation

-	# make
-	# make install

 ### AUTHORS AND CONTRIBUTORS